 St. Francis of Assisi Catholic Church

-2450 NE 27th St. Bend, Oregon 97701 Phone: (541) 382-3631 Fax: (541) 385-8879 Parish Office Hours Monday - Thursday 8:30 a.m. - 4:30 p.m.
+2450 NE 27th St. Bend, Oregon 97701 Phone: (541) 382-3631 Fax: (541) 385-8879 Parish Office Hours Monday, Tuesday, and Thursday 8:30 a.m. - 4:30 p.m.
+Wednesday 10:30 a.m. to 4:30 p.m.
 Friday 8:30 a.m. - 12 p.m.
 St. Francis of Assisi Catholic Historic Church 599 NW Lava Rd.
-Bend, Oregon 97703 (corner of Franklin & Lava in Downtown Bend) To Give: Thank you for your generosity, click here. |
+Bend, Oregon 97703 (corner of Franklin & Lava in Downtown Bend) To Give: Thank you for your generosity.
+Click here. |